Citroën C6: Features

 The C6 is powered by either a 3.0 L ES9 V6 producing 211 PS or a 2.7 L V6 HDi diesel producing 204 PS.

-In October 2006 a 2.2 L HDi producing 170 PS with FAP, four cylinders and a dual turbo was introduced.
+In October 2006 a 2.2 L HDi producing 170 PS with FAP, four cylinders, and a dual turbo was introduced.
 Land Rover used the DW12 engine in the Freelander 2 and Range Rover Evoque, where it generates 150–190 PS.

 In June 2009, the new 3.0 L V6 HDi diesel producing 240 PS replaced the 2.7 L V6 HDi.

-The C6 has a fastback saloon profile which is due in part to the concave rear window, similar to the Citroën CX and some models of Dodge in the 60s.
-However, the C6 is a conventional saloon with a classic trunk, and not a hatchback like its XM predecessor.
+The C6 has a fastback saloon profile, which is due in part to the concave rear window that resembles the Citroën CX.
+However, the C6 is a conventional saloon with a traditional trunk, and not a hatchback like the XM, its predecessor.

-The C6 was aimed as a stylish alternative to executive cars, like the BMW 5 Series and the Audi A6, and it has been described as "spaceship that rides on air", "charmingly idiosyncratic" and "refreshingly different".
+The C6 was aimed as a stylish alternative to executive cars, like the BMW 5 Series and the Audi A6, and it has been described as a "spaceship that rides on air", "charmingly idiosyncratic" and "refreshingly different".

-Citroën hoped that the C6's selling points would be its innovative technology, which includes a head-up display, a lane departure warning system, xenon directional headlamps (also available on the Citroën C4 and Citroën C5), Hydractive 3+ suspension with electronically controlled springing and damping, and a rear spoiler which automatically adjusts to speed and braking.
+Citroën hoped that the C6's selling point would be its innovative technology, including a heads-up display, a lane departure warning system, xenon directional headlamps (also available on the Citroën C4 and Citroën C5), Hydractive 3+ suspension with electronically controlled springing and damping, and a rear spoiler which automatically adjusts to speed and braking.

 The C6 was the first car to obtain four stars in the pedestrian test rating of EuroNCAP, due to the inventive design, where the bonnet pops up by 65 mm using a pyrotechnic mechanism if a person/animal is hit, thus increasing the gap between the deformable bonnet, and the non deformable engine components below.